tembo-io/website/landing/src/content/docs/postgres_guides/connecting-to-postgres-with-c-sharp/connecting-to-postgres-with-c-sharp.md

 ---
-sidebar_position: 2
-tags:
-  - Postgres Basics
+title: Connecting to Postgres with C-sharp
 ---

-# Connecting to Postgres with C-sharp

 In this tutorial, we have provided a thorough, step-by-step guide for creating a connection to a PostgreSQL database using C#.
 We will utilize the Npgsql package for establishing a connection to the Postgres database.